Den2016/yii2-rest-app/docs/guide-zh-CN/topic-link-backend-frontend.md

 return [
     'components' => [
         'urlManager' => [
-            // here is your normal backend url manager config ],
+            // here is your normal api url manager config ],
         'urlManagerFrontend' => [
             // here is your frontend URL manager config